ShaileshRawat1403/sans_serif_sentiments/portfolio/jira-migration/README.md

 ---

-## ğŸ“ˆ What This Portfolio Demonstrates
+##  What This Portfolio Demonstrates

 - Clear, structured change communication strategy
 - Ability to create cross-functional content with empathy